 Are you assertive?
 Or do you hold your tongue because you don’t want to seem “pushy” or “dramatic”?
-Savvy Psychologist Dr. Jade Wu talks about what assertiveness is (and isn’t), and offers a fool-proof formula for asserting yourself while maintaining relationships.
+Here's a fool-proof formula for asserting yourself while maintaining relationships.

 Do you know how to be assertive?
 Let's say you’re at Starbucks.
 You’ve been patiently waiting for 10 minutes in line and you really need that caffeine hit.
 Then someone cuts right in front of you.
 Which one is the assertive response?
 Do you:

 - Silently resent them and throw daggers into the back of their head with your eyes,

 - Loudly tell them they should be ashamed of themselves and demand their immediate retreat, or

 - Make snide comments to your friend, just loudly enough for the offender to hear, about how some people are so entitled?